lwz7512/game-weaver-ast/challenges/c6/c6_subtitle.md

 ## First step:

-Lets first click the `Run` button, to see what would happen?
+Lets first click the `Run` button, try to see what would happen?

+The game is running, but we got one test failure in message panel, it saying:

+> test `checkCollistion` implementation under threshold case!

+That is expected, because we havent finished the coding tasks in this challenge!

+Let's take a look at the coding editor, to find out what's the tasks...

+In the code line `18`, we could see a `NOTE` mark, that reminds us the description of function `checkCollistion`.

 ## Second step: